wanglijian/learngit/readme.txt

-git is version control system.
+git is distributed version control system.
 Git is free software